valentingol/cliconfig/docs/processing.md

 param2: 2
 ```

-Now, considering that we want to merge the config `main.yaml` with another config.
+Now, let's consider we want to merge the config `main.yaml` with another config.
-The pre-merge processing will be applied and find the tag `@merge_add`.
+During the pre-merge processing, we encounter the tag `@merge_add`.
+This tag is
-It will remove the tag, merge the config found at `path1.yaml` to the config `main.yaml`.
+removed, and the config found at `path1.yaml` will be merged into the `main.yaml`
-But it is not a simple merge, it is a merge *with processing*!
+config.
+However before this, it triggers the pre-merging.

-So before merging `path1.yaml`, it will trigger the pre-merge processing on the config,
+Therefore, before the merge `path1.yaml`, the processing discovers the key
-find the key `config_path2@merge_add` and merge the config `path2.yaml` to `path1.yaml`.
+`config_path2@merge_add` and merges the config found at `path2.yaml` into `path1.yaml`.
-Then, it will merge `path1.yaml` to `main.yaml`.
-Finally, the configuration `main.yaml`
+Then, `path1.yaml` is merged into `main.yaml`.
+Finally, the resulting configuration
-is interpreted as:
+can be interpreted as follows:

 ```python
 {'param1': 1, 'param2': 2, 'config_path1': 'path1.yaml', 'config_path2': 'path2.yaml'}
 ```

 before being merged itself with another config.
-Note that is not only a processing that allows
+Note that is not only a processing that
-to organize the configuration on multiple files.
-In fact, it also allows you to choose a
+allows to organize the configuration on multiple files.
+In fact, it also allows you to
-particular configuration among several ones by setting the path as value of the tagged
+choose a particular configuration among several ones by setting the path as value of
-key.
+the tagged key.

 **Important:**
-To create a processing that merge, save or load a config, it is also necessary to
+To create a processing that performs merging, saving, or loading of a config, it is
-update the list of processing after and before each operation to be sure that you use
+necessary to update the list of processing before and after each operation.
+This
-the good internal states of the processing.
-To pass the list of processing to other
+ensures that the correct internal states of the processing are used.
+In order to pass
-processing, simply make and update a `processing_list` attribute
+the list of processing to other processing classes, you can create and update a
-in your processing class.
-You have an example in `processing.builtin.ProcessMerge`.
+processing_list attribute within your processing class.
+An example of this can be
+found in the `processing.builtin.ProcessMerge` class.

 ### Change processing list in processing (Still more advanced)

-Note that as the processing functions get the list of processing object at input
+Note that the processing functions receive the list of processing objects as an
+input and update as an attribute of the processing object.
+This means that it
-and update it in attribute, it also possible to modify manually this list to
+is possible to manually modify this list in processing functions to change internal
-change internal variables, add or remove processing.
-This allows you to make more
+variables, add or remove processing.
+While this flexibility allows for more complex
-complex things but this may have unwanted behavior if you do not know exactly what
-you are doing.
+operations, it can lead to unintended behavior if not done carefully.

-A simple example of use is to make a processing that trigger only once and that adds
+One simple example is creating a processing that triggers only once and adds a
-a list of processing to the processing list to avoid passing the full list in
+list of processing to the processing list.
+This avoids the need to pass the entire
-`make_config`:
+list in the make_config function.

 ```python
 class AddProcessList(Processing):